gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the Traffic DCI that would be used for new DTLS connection.
-In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Traffic DCI.
+Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the Traffic Traffic DTLS Key Context that would be used for new DTLS connection.
+In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Traffic DTLS Key Context.

-As soon as the new DTLS connection completes handshaking, the traffic is moved from the old one, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.
+As soon as the new DTLS connection completes handshaking, and the Traffic and Restart DTLS Key Contextes have been derived, the traffic is moved from the old Traffic DTLS Key Context, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.

-On Restart connection, trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the Restart DCI that would be used for new DTLS connection.
-In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Restart DCI.

 ## Race Condition in Rekeying

 A race condition may happen when both peer experience local AGING event at the same time and start creation of a new DTLS connection.

-Since the criteria for calculating a new DCI is known and specified in
-{{add-dtls-connection}}, the peers will use the same DCI for identifying the new DTLS connection.
-And the race condition is solved as specified in {{add-dtls-connection}}.
+The race condition is solved as specified in {{add-dtls-connection}}.

 # PMTU Discovery Considerations